 Canon EF 40mm 1:2.8 STM Lens

-Not belittling its diminutive dimensions, low price availability, and rather slow maximum aperture, the lens had its share of accolades as well, Reviews indicate that the EF 40mm F2.8 STM is an excellent product, in a tiny well-made package, and capable of excellent quality images, with no qualms about it being the go-to lens for an APS-C camera.
+Not belittling its diminutive dimensions, low price availability, and rather slow maximum aperture, the lens also received its share of accolades.
+Reviews indicate that the EF 40mm F2.8 STM is an excellent product in a tiny, well-made package, capable of excellent-quality images, and with no qualms about being the go-to lens for an APS-C camera.

 Starting Out

-Getting the camera up and running was equally fast and easy, the charger hooked up and charged the battery in a couple of hours, had the EF 40mm F2.8 mounted, and I was out of the door looking at the plants and flowers we have on the porch.
-As normal with my shooting habits, the first few shots with a new setup were taken with the lens aperture wide open.
+Getting the camera up and running was equally fast and easy.
+The charger hooked up and charged the battery in a couple of hours.
+I had the EF 40mm F2.8 mounted, and I was out the door looking at the plants and flowers on the porch.
+As normal with my shooting habits, the first few shots with a new setup were taken with wide-open apertures.

 Early Images